Mercedes-Benz Actros

-The Mercedes-Benz Actros is a heavy-duty truck introduced by Mercedes-Benz at the 1996 Commercial Vehicle IAA in Hannover, Germany, as the replacement for the SK.
+The Mercedes-Benz Actros is a heavy goods vehicle introduced by Mercedes-Benz at the 1996 Commercial Vehicle IAA in Hannover, Germany, as the replacement for the SK.
 It is normally used for long-distance haulage, heavy-duty distribution haulage, and construction haulage.
 It is powered by an inline-6 diesel engine with a turbocharger and intercooler.
 In 2002, Daimler Trucks/Lorries launched version II of the Actros and in 2007, launched the version III.
 The fourth generation of the Actros, officially named "the New Actros", was launched in July 2011.

 First generation (MP1)

 The first generation Actros was introduced in 1996, and production continued until 2003.
 It had new features such as an electronically controlled air brake system, intelligent disc brakes on both front and rear, and the introduction of Controller Area Network (CAN) technology for the chassis and drivetrain. electro-pneumatic circuit on the new transmission models and the introduction of the new OM 500 V6 and V8 diesel engines with Telligent engine control.